mharoot/NodeJs/tic-tac-toe/README.md

 Requirements:
 --------------------------------------------------------------------------------
-1. Have the latest version of node js and npm in order to use User class which uses the ES6 syntax.
+1. Have the latest version of node js and npm in order to use the <a href="https://github.com/mharoot/NodeJs/blob/master/tic-tac-toe/classes/User.js">User</a> class which uses the ES6 syntax.
-2. If you use earlier versions of node js you may want to use a transpiler.
+2. If you use earlier versions of node js you may need to use a transpiler.
 Take a look at <a href="https://babeljs.io/">Babel.</a>

 System Design:
 --------------------------------------------------------------------------------
 1. server.js
     - Two players per a <a href="https://socket.io/docs/rooms-and-namespaces/">Room.</a>
-    - A player is a **User** object found in the **classes** directiory.
+    - A player is a **User** object found in the **classes** directory.
     - Every player has a unique **roomSocketId** that is used as a key.
     - Readers may be wondering why not use **socket.id**?
 If your testing this system at home then every time you connect a client using any home device